colaisr/research_flow/docs/MIGRATION_SUMMARY.md

 ## Overview

-This migration creates an **exact duplicate** of the current Max Signal Bot project in a new repository, deployed on a new server with a separate database.
+This migration creates an **exact duplicate** of the current Research Flow project in a new repository, deployed on a new server with a separate database.
 This is the foundation for the new analytical pipelines platform.

 ## Approach